FloreaMaria/library_management/README.md

 -------

-### Actions/Interogations
+### Actions/Interrogations

-- Create new library
-- Display all clients
+- Display all clients/books/authors
-- Add new client
+- Cancel membership of client
-- Search client by first name/ last name
+- Search client by first name/last name
 - Create new rent for client
 - Display clients who have penalties
-- Add a new book
+- As a client, return a borrowed book
-- Search book by author title/name/publishing house name
+- Search book by author title/name/id
-- Display books ordered by price asc/desc
+- Display books ordered by title asc/desc
+- Find book from specific section
-- Display books ordered by title
+- Find book by title
-- Display authors
-- Add new author
-- Search books of an author
+- Search author by name/id
-- Display librarians
-- Add librarian
-- Get total sum to collect from penalties
-- Add new section of library